North Carolina Pre-Flight Cloudbusters football: 1944 season

+In the final Litkenhous Ratings, North Carolina Pre-Flight ranked 40th among the nation's college and service teams and seventh out of 28 United States Navy teams with a rating of 93.3.

+Rankings

 1945 season

 The 1945 Cloudbusters squad was to have been led by head coach Bear Bryant.
 However, Bryant never served as the head coach at Carolina after the Navy dropped the football program there in August 1945.
-From the Cloudbusters, Bryant took the head coaching position with Maryland, and fourteen players he coached at the Pre-Flight School enrolled to play for him at Maryland after they were discharged from the service.
+Bryant took the head coaching position with Maryland, and 14 players he coached at the Pre-Flight School enrolled to play for him at Maryland after they were discharged from the service.